MorrisMA/M65C02A/README.md

     conditional branches are enabled by letting the 16-bit comparison instructions set the V flag.)

-    (Note: another use of the ip,I++ addressing mode is for string operations.)
+    (Note: a general use of the ip,I++ addressing mode is for string operations.)

+Another use for the IP-relative instructions is to support threaded compilers and VMs other than the FORTH VM.

-##PC-relative 16-bit Unconditional Branch
+##PC-relative 16-bit Jumps

-The M65C02A provides an unconditional branch to a 16-bit PC-relative address:
+The M65C02A provides 16-bit PC-relative, conditional/unconditional, jumps:

-        BRL rel16
+        Jcc rel16

-This instruction can be used to implement position-indepent code modules.
+These instruction can be used to implement position-indepent code modules.
 In addition, it can be used to synthesize calls to position-independent
 subroutines:

-        PSH #($1+2)
+        PSH #($1+3)
-    $1: BRL rel16
+    $1: JRL rel16       ; unconditional 16-bit PC-relative jump

-This instruction's behavior is not modified by any of the M65C02A prefix instructions.
+These 16-bit PC-relative instructions are synthesized from 8-bit PC-relative conditional/unconditional branch instructions.
+When the 8-bit branch instructions are prefixed with IND (or ISZ), the relative offset is extended from 8 bits to 16 bits.

 ##Move Byte Instruction